 The amount of water which actually recharges the UFA depends on rainfall, evapotranspiration, and hydrogeologic properties.
 The final step for estimating nitrogen loads to ground water is to weight the amount of recharge for the three categories of aquifer confinement.
 Davis et al (2011) reported that of 20 inches of rainfall, 18 inches will reach the aquifer in unconfined areas (90%), 8 inches in moderately confined areas (40%) and 2 inches in confined areas (10%).
 The water entering the aquifer in an unconfined area will have a much larger impact on ground water and spring water quality and quantity than in areas where the aquifer is confined due to the lower amount of recharge which occurs (Katz et al, 2001).
 For the final nitrogen inputs estimates to the land surface, recharge factors were applied to take into account the varying degrees of aquifer confinement.
 Thus, based on the above recharge information, the amount of nitrogen inputs to the land surface in each confinement category is multiplied by the following factors: unconfined (0.9), semiconfined (0.4), and confined (0.1).
 This calculation gives the final estimates of nitrogen loading to the Wakulla Spring BMAP study area.

-unattenuated

 4. Results—Nitrogen inputs to the land surface